 In the simplest of words, “an implant is a synthetic tooth root in the shape of a post that is surgically placed into the jawbone” as My Dentist San Francisco website explains it.
 Titanium is commonly used for making dental implants as it offers an impressive biocompatibility rate.
 It is the best option due to its high specific strength and resistance to corrosion.

 As the implants are used as a replacement for tooth roots, they need to be placed directly into your jawbone.
 In certain cases, the dentist might place the implants right on top of the bone.
 The location of the implant determines the type you need.
+Having VIPcare Ocala FL dentists examine your teeth will help you know which would be perfect for you.
 Now that you know more about the implants, let’s take a look at the different types that are available.

 Types of Dental Implants